jrhoun/liferay-learn/docs/dxp/7.2.x/en/user-and-system-management/03-system-management/04-app-management/02-using-the-liferay-marketplace.md

 2. **Control Panel:** In the Control Panel, navigate to *Apps* &rarr; *Store*.
 Sign in with your liferay.com account to view Marketplace.

+    > **Note:** Using Marketplace in the Control Panel requires the Marketplace plugin.
+It is built-in to DXP bundles (e.g., the DXP Tomcat bundle).
+If you installed DXP on to an existing app server, you must [set up the Marketplace plugin](..\..\..\installation-and-upgrades\01-installing-liferay-dxp\09-setting-up-marketplace.md).

     > **Warning:** In production environments, purchase apps via the Marketplace website only---do not use Liferay Marketplace from the Control Panel.
 Clicking an app's *Purchase* button downloads and installs it immediately, which can cause problems if the app does not support auto-deploy.

 No matter how you access Marketplace, you'll see the same app store content.
 Here are the Marketplace app topics: